Mimics of ST-Elevation Myocardial Infarction (STEMI)

 Left Bundle Branch Block

-Left bundle branch blocks (LBBBs) are characterized by a QRS duration > 120 ms with features suggestive of depolarization from the right to the left ventricle: a dominant Q or predominant S in V1-V3 (QRS will be net negative) and a broad, dominant R wave in the lateral leads (I, aVL, V5, V6).
+LBBBs are characterized by a QRS duration > 120 ms with features suggestive of depolarization from the right to the left ventricle: a dominant Q or predominant S in V1-V3 (QRS will be net negative) and a broad, dominant R wave in the lateral leads (I, aVL, V5, V6).
 (See Figure 3.)
-This QRS configuration is present in LBBB, but a variant is also encountered in a right ventricular paced pattern (as both of these cause ventricular depolarization to happen from right to left).
-A new LBBB was once regarded as a STEMI equivalent; however, after observing a relatively low frequency of acutely obstructing coronary lesions in ED patients with chest pain and a new LBBB, that recommendation was removed from the 2013 ACCF/AHA STEMI Management Guidelines.2 In hemodynamically stable patients with a presumed new LBBB, evaluation of their symptoms requires both measurement of cardiac biomarkers and observation.
+This QRS configuration is present in an LBBB band in a right ventricular paced pattern (since both of these cause ventricular depolarization to happen from right to left).
+A new LBBB once was believed to be a STEMI equivalent; however, this recommendation was removed from the 2013 ACCF/AHA STEMI Management Guidelines because of low frequency of acutely obstructing coronary lesions on cardiac catheterizations.2 In hemodynamically stable patients with a presumed new LBBB, evaluation of their symptoms requires both measurement of cardiac biomarkers and observation.
 In patients with hemodynamic compromise (including acute heart failure), revascularization should be emergently considered.13

 Figure 3.
 Left Bundle Branch Block